Jennifer Pharr Davis: Hiking career

+In 2020, she began serving on the President's Council for Sports, Fitness, and Nutrition under a two-year position.

+She has hiked over 12,000 miles on six different continents, including all 50 states of the United States.

-As a member of the National Speakers Association, Pharr Davis has shared her trail lessons hundreds of times throughout the United States, Canada, and Europe, including presentations to Fortune 500 companies, trade organizations, colleges and universities, K-12 schools, libraries, festivals, churches, and other non-profits.
-She has been featured in the New York Times, the Washington Post, NPR's Talk of the Nation, and The Early Show on CBS.
+As a member of the National Speakers Association, Pharr Davis has shared her trail lessons throughout the United States, Canada, and Europe.
 Her articles have appeared in print and online editions for the New York Times, Outside Magazine, Trail Runner, Backpacker, and Guideposts.

-In 2008, Pharr Davis founded Blue Ridge Hiking Company, with the belief that "the trail is there for everyone at every phase of life" and with the goal of getting people outdoors on their own terms.
-The company leads half-day, full day and overnight trips in the Blue Ridge Mountains surrounding Asheville.

 Pharr Davis served as a board member for the Appalachian Trail Conservancy, received a 2016 Laurel Wreath Award for athletic achievement from the Governor of North Carolina and was recognized as 2019 "Female Entrepreneur of the Year" by the Chamber of Commerce in Asheville, North Carolina.
 She was also named one of the 25 Most Adventurous Women of the Past 25 Years by Men's Journal, Blue Ridge Outdoors Magazine's Person of the Year in 2008 and her record-setting 2011 A.T. hike was named "Performance of the Year" by Ultrarunning Magazine.